nostrumbiodiscovery/pele_platform/docs/build_docs/source/environment/index.rst

 ------------------
     - PELE_LICENSE:

-    	Licenses can be configured in several ways:
+    	Licenses can be configured in several ways (from highest to lowest precedence):

     	  1. Can be specified by input.yaml flag: